Certificates of quality

 Face Veneer - High quality veneer that is

-used for the exposed surfaces on plywood.
+used for exposed surfaces on plywood.

 Flat-sawn Lumber - A method of sawing

-Free Water - Moisture found in the cell
+Free Water - Moisture found in cell

 cavities of wood.

-Girth - The distance around a tree; the
+Girth - distance around a tree; the

 circumference.

-Grain - The size, alignment, and color of
+Grain - size, alignment, and color of

 wood fibers in a piece of lumber